ajdavisco/ajdavis.co/about.md

 nav-menu: true
 ---

----
-title: "About AJ"
-layout: page
-permalink: /about/
-nav-menu: true
----

 I'm AJ Davis, a UX researcher with over 15 years of experience in human-computer interaction (HCI) and digital optimization.
 My expertise spans qualitative methods such as field studies, ethnography, and usability testing, as well as quantitative approaches including A/B testing and behavioral analytics.

 I hold an M.S. in Human Factors in Information Design from Bentley University and a B.A. in Economics from Wellesley College.
 Prior to founding Experiment Zone, I worked at Google, Clearhead, and Charles River Analytics, focusing on complex user research projects and innovative digital product optimization.